OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/upgrade/post-migration-checklist.md

   * Earlier, <code class="expression">space.vars.SITENAME</code> displayed all three — ***tests***, ***testExecution***, and ***testplans*** — in the mapping screen of Test Plan entity.
   * Going forward, only the supported link types (***tests*** and ***testExecution***) will be shown.
   * **Note:** ***testplans*** is not a supported link type for the **Test Plan** entity in Jira as well.

+# Separate Workflow for Post Synchronization

+## Migrating OpsHub Integration Manager version to 7.207 or above

+**Applicable When**
+* Integration configurations are using a customized workflow.
+* It is an optional post-migration step.
+The synchronization will continue to work without any issues with the existing workflow.
+However, configuring a dedicated post-sync workflow is recommended to improve flexibility, maintainability, and long-term support alignment.

+**Actions**
+Update the custom workflow as described below:

+* Identify the post-sync step (which updates the Remote Entity ID and Remote Entity Link to the source entity after syncing the source entity to the target system).

+* If the post-sync step is not customized:
+  * Remove it from the integration sync workflow and configure the 'Default Post Synchronization Workflow' in the integrations that use the corresponding custom workflow.

+* If the post-sync step is customized:
+  * Move it out of the customized integration sync workflow and configure it as a separate, dedicated post-sync workflow.

+* To create or update separate workflows for synchronization and post-synchronization, refer to the default workflows available in OpsHub Integration Manager at: `http://<serverIP>:8989/OIM/#/home/configure-integrations/workflows`

+**Reason**
+* From now on, updating the Remote Entity ID and Remote Entity Link to the source entity will be handled by a dedicated post-sync workflow.